Stalled Integrations

 No Welcome speech made to the acquired employees

 Communication is essential to coordinate the many projects and tasks needed to integrate businesses together.
-Status updates on the integration is a barometer of progress (or difficulties in progress) being made.
+Integration status updates are a barometer of achieved progress, demonstrating ease or difficulty and signaling next steps.

-When communications to employees on integration progress slows or halts, this is a clear indication of a stalled integration.
+When integration progress communications slow down or halt, this is a clear indication of a stalling integration.

 No announcement of completion

-Most integrations make great initial progress.
-The easier projects are completed relatively quickly, and there is an understanding that the big-scope, long-term projects will get completed in due course.
-At some point there should be an announcement, if not a celebration, of completely finishing the whole integration.
+Most integrations make good initial progress on urgent and important projects, with an understanding that the big-scope, long-term projects will get completed in due course.
+At some point there should be an announcement, if not a celebration, about completing the whole integration.

-If there is no Integration Complete announcement, it could be that the integration has stalled.
+If there is no Integration Complete announcement, this silence signals that the integration has stalled before it reached the finish line

 Infrequent Steering Committee meetings